-5 top trends that are likely to be adopted for social media in 2018
+5 top trends that are likely to be adopted for social media

 We’ve reached a stage of online evolution where brands cannot afford to miss out on social chatter.
 You’ll see many doing the mandatory routine of posting on various social channels every day.
 The other end of the spectrum showcases case studies where brands are unlocking the true potential of social and becoming trailblazers for others.

 In a constantly changing scenario, it is difficult to differentiate between fads and trends.
 Every other day there is a new report on what brands must be doing, or not doing, on social.
 As online marketers, we are all too eager to experiment with what can work for our brand.

 With all the experiments we did through 2017, we discovered a few trends that are most likely to be adopted by social players in 2018.